numaproj/numaflow/docs/APIs.md

 </td>
 <td>
 <p>
-MinIncrement is the time duration for increment the
+MinIncrement is the value to be added in idle watermark while publishing.
 </p>
 </td>
 </tr>